 The star on the flag of the Marshall Islands is unique because it has the highest number of points of any star on a national flag.
 The star is a symbol of the archipelago of the Northern Hemisphere, and the 24 points of the star represent the 24 electoral districts of the Marshall Islands.
 Four of the points of the flag are particularly elongated, and these represent the four major cultural centers of the islands namely Majuro, Juluit, Wotje, and Ebeye.

-Brazil’s flag has the second highest number of stars, with 26 stars.
+Brazil’s flag has the second-highest number of stars, with 26 stars.
 The easily recognizable flag has striking colors of green, gold, and blue.
 In addition to the color, the flag has a globe in its middle with two distinct features.
 This includes a banner that reads “Ordem e Progresso” (Order and Progress) and a constellation of 27 stars.
 Each of these stars represents the country’s 26 states and its federal district.
 The arrangement of the stars is similar to the constellation visible above the Southern Hemisphere.

-Aruba is one of the four countries that form the Kingdom of Netherlands.
+Aruba is one of the four countries with stars on their flags that form the Kingdom of Netherlands.
 The country’s flag is the only one with a four-pointed star, which makes it unique.
 The red star is on a blue background and has a white outline.
 The various elements of the flag have different meanings.
 The four points are symbolic of the origin of the Aruba people.
 The red color depicts the red soil of the country, while the blue background is a representation of the blue sea.
 The white edges of the star stand for honesty, purity, and the white peaches of the Island nation.